ItsYurix/InstallerMaker/README.md

 # InstallerMaker
-A program for creating a console installer of programs for Windows with compilation in Batch.
+A program for creating a console installer of programs for Windows with compilation to Batch.